NickCallaghan/react-getting-started/README.md

 - Git installed - [Homebrew](https://brew.sh/) is a good option for this on the mac
 - [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en#:~:text=React%20Developer%20Tools%20is%20a,%22%20and%20%22%E2%9A%9B%EF%B8%8F%20Profiler%22.)
 - [Visual Studio Code](https://code.visualstudio.com/) (or other code editor)
 - Some HTML/CSS/JavaScript knwoledge is recommended before beginning with react.
-It's possible to learn all at once but it will be a bit of a learning curve
+It's possible to learn all at once but it will be a bit of a learning curve.
+If you know JS already it's also usefull to know ES6 features like arrow functions, destructuring, spread operator & template literals.

 ### Useful VS Code Extensions